 The department is undergoing significant reorganization and adopting new approaches.
 This work will continue through the remainder of FY2016, and will shape fiscal requests for the next two biennial budgets.
-Past practices have allowed bed space to dictate custody classification assignments using overrides of the classification scoring tool.
-Until NDCS completes a thorough review of the existing population using the revised and validated classification tool, the capacity needs at various custody levels remains in question.
+Past practices have allowed bed space to dictate custody classification assignments, using overrides of the classification scoring tool.
+Until NDCS completes a thorough review of the existing population the capacity needs at various custody levels remains in question.
 The Risk/Needs/Responsivity (RNR) process will be used to determine the agency's programming needs.
 The allocation of our programming resources will be determined by risk to reoffend and propensity for violence.
 Inmates with a high risk to reoffend and a history of violence will get the greatest access to evidence based programming.
 The Justice Program Assessment project will take approximately six months to complete.
-By the summer of 2016 we will have staff trained in our revised classification process, be using the RNR process to assign programming, and we will know our programming capacity/needs.
+By the close of 2016 we will have staff trained in our revised classification process, be using the RNR process to identify needs and assign programming, and have a good sense of our capacity and programming needs.